mmaul/pkgtool/README.md

 libflx can be used outside of the Package tool frame work and would be quite useful for in an IDE.
 Good examples of usage of libflx can be found in the the PkgTool tests.

-Below is one such test
+Below is one such test:

     include "PKGTOOL/libflx_factory";
     include "PKGTOOL/pkgtool";